15 Tips to Maintain Healthy, Flexible Joints

 Maintain Healthy Joints: Picture of Woman Doing Yoga

 Yoga and pilates are great low-impact routines that benefit the body and mind.
+These activities can also help the flow of lymph and synovial fluids in the body (synovial fluid lubricates the joints) which decrease inflammation, and strengthen the muscles surrounding the joints.
 These exercises will explore your full range of motion and even push you to become more flexible.
+They also help you to explore you full range of motion and become more flexible.

-Not only that, but they also help you lose weight and gain mental clarity.
+On top of all that, they also help you lose weight and gain mental clarity.

 5. Warm Up Instead of (static) Stretching